 Martin Freeman and Joanna Page.
 I’d seen Love, Actually a half dozen times before I even knew this storyline existed, because it is always left out of TV broadcasts (and Rand and I were way too broke in the early 2000s to go to the movies).
 Freeman and Page are stand-ins on the set of a racy film, where they meet and start chatting and it is all immensely kind, boundaried, and functional (they just happen to be naked and pantomiming sex acts, hence it being cut for American TV).
 They’re possibly the sweetest love story in the movie, so it’s understandable that they’ve been left out, leaving more room for the trainwrecks.

+They also bring her very hot sister home with them for their friend, like a souvenir you can have sex with, which feels very wrong.
 But everyone is a consenting adult and they all seem to be having fun, so I wish them well and hope they use lots and lots of condoms.

 Billy Mack and Joe (Bill Nighy and Gregor Fisher) Bill Nighy might be the best fucking thing about Love, Actually.
 He’s plays Billy Mack, a washed up rocker, and spends the entire movie lilting around like the love child of Keith Richards and a bottle of Viagra, with the haircut of the little girl on the Morton salt container.
 He’s an asshole, but he’s totally self-aware, unlike the other assholes in the movie.